Open-Source-Community/LinQuest/Module-2/Questions.md

 # Module [2] : **"CLI & Linux File System, Getting Help, Viewing Files"**
 ---
-1. Navigating the Linux File System
+## Question 1: Navigating the Linux File System

 Scenario:
 You are troubleshooting a server issue, and your manager asks you to navigate to the system logs stored in /var/log.
 However, you are currently in your home directory (/home/user).